tangentecode/obsidian-notes/computer-science/docs/zig/functions.md

 # Functions

 **All function arguments are immutable** - if a copy is desired the user must explicitly make one.
-Unlike [[computer-science/docs/zig/variables|variables]], which are snake_case, functions are camelCase.
+Unlike [[computer-science/docs/zig/variables|variables]], which are snake_case, functions are **camelCase**.
 Here's an example of declaring and calling a simple function.

 ```zig
 fn addFive(x: u32) u32 {